Short Description

 Readiness and links to data

 The Accessible Greenspace Standards have informed the development of measures for accessible greenspace quantity and proximity, at different scales.
 These are measured using the England Green Infrastructure Mapping Database.
-No new datapoints are available for G3a in the 2024 update of the Outcome Indicator Framework.

 Outputs of new data and further analysis of the Green Infrastructure Mapping will be considered for providing additional information in the final indicator.